P.A.S.: What Grief Does to the Body & What it did to mine (warning: graphic picture)

 For many people going through a hard time, reaching out is impossible.
 If your friend is in grief, reach out to them.
 Do the legwork.
 They’re too exhausted!”

-3 responses to “P.A.S.: What Grief Does to the Body & What it did to mine (warning: graphic picture)”
+3 thoughts on “P.A.S.: What Grief Does to the Body & What it did to mine (warning: graphic picture)

 Speechless… I don’t know how you survived all of this ❤